brainhack-school2020/ArsIsabelle_BHS_Project/README.md

-# Learning How to Run a EEG-FFR Classifiers in MATLAB
+# Learning How to Run a EEG-FFR Classifier in MATLAB

 #### Project Developped by Isabelle Arseneau-Bruneau as part of the BrainHack School Montreal 2020